Skip to main content

 "Sir, your father instructed you to be free all day tomorrow."

+"But why?"
+Pratap frowned "What is so important?"
 His secretary followed him to his chambers and spoke the moment he sat down.

 " Veer Singh Rathore is here with his granddaughter, Sir."

-Pratap looked up absent-minded.
+Pratap looked up absent-mindedly.
 "Who are they?"

 Pratap nodded.
 "I will be there.
 Thank you."